CARNIVAL CRUISE LINE - UK CRUISE HOLIDAY BOOKING TERMS AND CONDITIONS

-(d) “Cruise Fare” or “Fare” the amount paid for the cruise by the Guest which includes full board accommodation and ordinary ship’s food during the voyage.
-The Cruise Fare does not include applicable service charges or tips, on board drinks, Shore Excursions, Carnival LIVE concerts, salon and spa services, laundry charges, telephone or cellular calls, wi-fi connection charges or any other charge or expense which is not specifically mentioned as being included within the Fare.
+(e) "Cruise Fare" or "Fare" the amount paid for the Cruise by the Guest which includes full board accommodation and ordinary ship’s food during the voyage.
+The Cruise Fare does not include applicable service charges or tips, on board drinks, Shore Excursions, Carnival LIVE concerts, salon and spa services, laundry charges, telephone or cellular calls, WI-FI connection charges or any other charge or expense which is not specifically mentioned as being included within the Fare.

-(e) “Disabled Person,” “Disability,” or “Person with Reduced Mobility”; means any person whose mobility when using transport is reduced as a result of any physical disability (sensory or locomotor, permanent or temporary), intellectual or psychosocial disability or impairment, or any other cause of disability or impairment or as a result of age, and whose situation needs appropriate attention and adaptation to his/her particular needs for the services made available to all passengers.
+(f) “Disabled Person” or “Person with Reduced Mobility” means any person whose mobility when using transport is reduced as a result of any physical disability (sensory or locomotor, permanent or temporary), intellectual disability or impairment, or any other cause of disability or impairment or as a result of age, and whose situation needs appropriate attention and adaptation to his/her particular needs for the services made available to all passengers.

 (g) “Guest” or “Passenger” or “you” means each and every person named in the booking and/or in a Carnival Cruise Line ticket, including heirs, representatives of such persons and any accompanying minors.

-(i) “Price” means the total Price for the Package as detailed in the booking confirmation invoice issued by Carnival.
+(k) “Price” means the total Price for the Package as detailed in the confirmation invoice issued by Carnival.

-(k) “Significant Alteration” means major changes to your Package.
-The following are not generally considered as Significant Alterations: (i) change of airline carriers, flight timetables and itineraries, provided the departure and arrival dates remain unchanged and the Passenger may embark and disembark the vessel as scheduled; (ii) the substitution of the Vessel; (iii) the modification of the Itinerary of the Cruise; (iv) a change of cabin or a change of hotel accommodation, providing that the cabin and/or hotel are in the same or higher category; (v) changes to the programme of shows and other forms of entertainment onboard the Vessel.
+(m) “Significant Alteration” means changes to the main characteristics of your travel services forming part of your Package.
+We do not consider the following as Significant Alterations: (1) change of airline carriers, flight timetables and itineraries, provided the departure and arrival dates remain unchanged and the Passenger may embark and disembark the vessel as scheduled; (2) the substitution of the Vessel; (3) the modification of the Itinerary of the Cruise; (4) a change of cabin or a change of hotel accommodation, providing that the cabin and/or hotel are in the same or higher category; (5) changes to the programme of shows and other forms of entertainment onboard the Vessel.

-(l) “Supplier(s)” means any company or individual other than Carnival providing any service forming part of the Package.
+(n) “Supplier(s)” means any company or individual contracted by Carnival to provide any service forming part of the Package.

 (a) These terms and conditions constitute the entire agreement between the Guest and Carnival.
 Any alteration to these terms and conditions must be in writing and authorised by Carnival.
-A binding Contract only comes into existence when We issue a Guest Confirmation Invoice.
+A binding Contract only comes into existence when Carnival issues a confirmation invoice.
 Should any term(s) be held to be contrary to or invalid under English law or by virtue of any other court of competent jurisdiction, such provision(s) shall be deemed to be severed from the Contract and of no effect and all remaining provisions herein shall remain in full force and effect and constitute the Contract.

 3. BOOKINGS AND DEPOSIT

-(a) To make a booking, you may contact our Reservations Department on [0845 351 0556] or book online on our Website.
-Alternatively, please contact a bonded travel agent who will make a booking with Us on your behalf.
-By making a booking, the Guest confirms that all persons named in the booking have agreed to be bound by these terms and conditions and that the Guest has their authority to do so on their behalf.
+(a) To make a booking, please contact our Call Center on 0845 351 0556 or a bonded travel agent who will make a booking with us on your behalf.
+By making a booking, the Guest confirms that all persons named in the booking including minors and those under a disability (and their personal representatives) have agreed to be bound by these terms and conditions and that the Guest has their authority to do so on their behalf.
 The booking is valid only for those named on the booking.

 (c) Bookings for cruises on Carnival ships may only be made by a person aged 21 or over.
 Carnival may cancel the booking or refuse boarding to any Guest under the age of 21 unless: (1) the Guest is travelling in the same cabin with an individual aged 25 or older who will at all times during the Package be responsible for their welfare, conduct and behaviour; (2) travelling in the same cabin with their spouse; or (3) travelling with a parent or guardian in an accompanying cabin.
 This policy is based on the convenience and comfort of Carnival’s guests.
 Proof of age and/or proof of marriage are required.
 Carnival shall not be liable to make any refunds or for any compensation with respect to any Guest’s failure to provide proper proof of age or marriage or otherwise comply with this provision.
 Adult Guests are responsible for the welfare, safety and behaviour of their minor guests at all times during the cruise.
-Infants must be at least 6 months old on the departure date in order to be eligible to travel, with the exception of Transatlantic, Hawaii and South America cruises which is 12 months.
+Infants must be at least 6 months of age at the time of embarkation in order to sail, however children must be at least 12 months of age at the time of embarkation to sail on the following itineraries: Transoceanic voyages and remote itineraries, where there are more than 2 consecutive sea day (this excludes voyages which navigate adjacent to coast lines where appropriate emergency pediatric medical care may be available at a port of refuge, or from external support, within 1 day of cruising).
 Standard Cruise fares apply to minors.